How to Spot Fake GameCube Case Artwork: Insert Authentication

 4. Barcode Details & Print Clarity

 Now flip to the back.
-The barcode area and legal text offer one of the most obvious clues:
+The barcode area and copyright information offer one of the most obvious clues:

-• Authentic inserts feature sharp, clear barcodes with fine print that's crisp and legible.
+• Authentic inserts feature sharp, clear barcodes and crisp, legible fine print.

-• Reproductions often show fuzzy barcodes, slightly misaligned ESRB labels, or incorrect font weights.
+• Reproductions often show fuzzy barcodes, a bit off-center ESRB labels, or incorrect font weights.

 On a real Pokémon XD insert, for example, the Nintendo logo, copyright text, and ESRB rating should be pin-sharp.
 Anything less may be a copy.